Digital Hygiene for Organisations

 Like your body, digital devices need to be taken care of to ensure they continue to run at their most optimal level.
-In this post, we’ll explore the ins and outs of good digital hygiene.
-Our handy guide by Stephanie Marinova, IP Paralegal at Abion and BRANDIT, outlines what you need to know to keep your organisation and data safe.
+Our guide outlines what you need to know to keep your organisation and data safe.

 What is the theory behind Digital Hygiene?